The Boston slave riot of 1854 was a contest for the soul of Boston in which slavery supporters won the battle but lost the war.

 Philanthropist Amos Lawrence said, “We went to bed one night old-fashioned, conservative, Compromise Union Whigs and waked up stark mad Abolitionists.”

 He found a series of odd jobs in Boston to support himself.
-He was working in a Brattle Street clothing store when Burns' owner discovered where he was living in Boston.
+Burns had a job in a Brattle Street clothing store when his’ owner discovered where he lived in Boston.
 Authorities identified him by a scar on his face that looked like a brand and an inch of bone protruding from his wrist.

-Wendell Phillips, the wealthy, 42-year-old son of Boston’s first mayor, and the rest of the city’s abolitionists were horrified by the arrest.
-It wasn't so much that the Fugitive Slave Act was being enforced -- it had taken effect in 1850.
-They were upset by the passage of the Kansas-Nebraska Act two days earlier.
-Kansas was certain to enter the Union as a slave state, and slavery opponents feared slavery could seep north into Boston as well.
+The arrest horrified Wendell Phillips, the wealthy, 42-year-old son of Boston’s first mayor, and the rest of the city’s abolitionists.
+It wasn’t so much that the Fugitive Slave Act was being enforced — it had taken effect in 1850.
+Burns’ arrest came on the heels of the passage of the Kansas-Nebraska Act two days earlier.
+Kansas would certainly enter the Union as a slave state, and slavery opponents feared slavery could then seep north into Boston as well.

-Indignation at Burns' arrest was intensified by the presence of several abolitionist and women’s rights groups, who were checking into Boston hotels for their annual convention.
+Indignation at Burns’ arrest intensified because of the presence of several abolitionist and women’s rights groups, checking into Boston hotels for their annual convention.

 The Boston Slave Riot

 A large and furious crowd gathered at Faneuil Hall to protest Burns’ capture.
 Phillips gave a speech, asking 500 volunteers to surround the courthouse the next day.
 Unknown to him, another abolitionist, Thomas Wentworth Higginson, had bought axes and planned to attack the courthouse to free Burns.
 At a pre-arranged signal, the crowd surged toward the courthouse.
-The mob failed to free the prisoner, but a guard was killed in the melee.
+The Boston slave riot failed to free the prisoner, but killed a guard in the melee.